hl7au/au-fhir-core/input/pagecontent/index.md

 ### AU Core Actors

-The following actors are part of the AU Core IG:
+The following actors are part of AU Core:

 **AU Core Requestor**

-An application that initiates a data access request to retrieve core ditial health and administrative information.
+A system that creates and initiates a data access request to retrieve core digital health and administrative information.
 The AU Core Requestor is the client in a client-server interaction.
-The terms "requester", "client", and "app" are used interchangeably throughout this guide and are not meant to limit this actor to patient or provider apps.
 <br/><br/>

 **AU Core Responder**

-A system that responds to the data access request providing core ditial health and administrative information.
+A system that responds to the data access request submitted by requesters, providing responses to requests for core digital health and administrative information.
 The AU Core Responder is the server in a client-server interaction.
-The terms "server", "AU Core FHIR server", "FHIR server" and "EHR" are used interchangeably throughout this guide and are not meant to limit this actor to electronic health record systems.
-HIEs, care coordination platforms, population health systems, apps, etc., can use the same technology.
 <br/><br/>